Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal endemic-epidemic modeling

 \section{Spatio-temporal endemic-epidemic modeling}

-Epidemic models describe the spread of a communicable disease in a population.
+Epidemic models traditionally describe the spread of a communicable disease in a population.
 Often, a compartmental view of the population is taken, placing individuals into one of the three states (S)usceptible, (I)nfectious, or (R)emoved.
 Modeling the transitions between these states in a closed population using deterministic differential equations dates back to the work of \citet{kermack.mckendrick1927}.
-This simple SIR model has since been extended in a multitude of ways, e.g., by addressing additional states or by considering stochastic versions.
-Overviews of such SIR modeling can be found in \citet{Anderson.May1991}, \citet{Daley.Gani1999}, and \citet{Keeling.Rohani2008}.
-Statistical inference -- i.e., estimation of the model's parameters from actual observed data -- is, at best, a minor issue in the description of such models.
-In contrast, a number of more statistically flavored epidemic models have emerged recently.
-This includes, e.g., the TSIR model~\citep{finkenstaedt.grenfell2000}, two-component time series models~\citep{held.etal2005,held.etal2006a}, and point process models~\citep{lawson.leimich2000,diggle2006}.
+Considering a stochastic version of the simplest homogeneous SIR model in a closed population of size~$N$, the hazard rate for a susceptible individual~$i\in S(t)$ to become infectious at time~$t$ -- the so-called force of infection -- is